brandonthomas/fluentui-contrib/packages/token-analyzer-mcp/notes.md

 - Since we package resources with the MCP server, we should probably include a prompt with our MCP server to check for updates.
 - Write clear concise resource descriptions as this is what helps the agent/model decide what resources to load and use.
 Good ones will ensure we don't load more into context than we need.
 - promptfoo viewer seems really helpful.
+- we should look at assertions/evals like we do with test code.
+There's this adage that you find a bug and write a test.
+We should do the same but for system gaps, insights, etc. If you see something that defines or breaks our systems it needs to be turned into an eval.
+If you work with a partner who has an unanswered question, eval.
+- Not all MCP clients respect all aspects of the MCP standard.
+Since this is the case, we have to expose the resources through tools even though clients should be able to list and access resources directly.
+- We should also eval against things we don't want it to do.